Costa Rica Embassy Canada

 IN CONCLUSION

-You should now have a better understanding of the legalization process at the Costa Rica Embassy Canada, together with the other consular services offered at the Embassy and Consulate.
+You should now have a better understanding of the legalization process at the Costa Rica Embassy Canada and how this has recently been replaced by the Apostille process.
+This guide also provided an overview of the other consular services offered at the Embassy.

-Admittedly, authentication and legalization can get complicated: there are multiple entities involved in the process, as well as specific procedures to follow.
+Admittedly, preparing your documents for authentication and then getting an apostille can get complicated: there are multiple entities involved in the process, as well as specific procedures to follow.

 At DAC, we help facilitate the legalization of documents in Canada, navigating through the bureaucracy on your behalf so that you avoid unnecessary delays.
 Get in touch with our expert team on 1-855-700-5840 to request a quote and a free document evaluation.